i-TechSupport-orlando/btenforce/README.md

 6. Set ownership of the files to `root:wheel` and set permissions to prevent changes by students (`644`)
 7. Run `sudo launchctl bootstrap system /Library/LaunchDaemons/com.itech.btenforce.plist`

-## Jamf Pro Installation
+## MDM Installation
-1. Upload `btenforce-pppc.mobileconfig` to Jamf Pro and scope to target devices
+1. Install `btenforce-pppc.mobileconfig` on the target devices
-2. Upload `btenforce2.2.1.pkg` to Jamf Pro
+2. Upload `btenforce2.2.1.pkg` to your MDM or other distribution point
-3. Upload `btenforce-postinstall.sh` to Jamf Pro and configure the desired options
+3. Upload `btenforce-postinstall.sh` to your MDM and configure the desired options
 4. Create a policy to install `btenforce2.2.1.pkg` and run `btenforce-postinstall.sh` with the desired parameters.

-## Mosyle Installation
-1. Install `btenforce-pppc.mobileconfig` to the target macOS devices
-2. Distribute `btenforce2.2.1.pkg` to the target macOS devices
-3. Edit `btenforce-postinstall.sh` to comment out the Jamf Pro parameters or use the defaults
-4. Create a Mosyle custom command to run `btenforce-postinstall.sh` and scope to the endpoints that have received the package

 # Dependencies
 `blueutil` - https://github.com/toy/blueutil.
 The packaged release of btenforce contains `blueutil` version 2.9.
 Blueutil was originally written by Frederik Seiffert <ego@frederikseiffert.de>.
 Copyright (c) 2011-2025 Ivan Kuchin.